What is a Feasibility Study in Project Management?

 - Market research: No project is undertaken in a vacuum.
 Those conducting the feasibility study will delve into the existing competitive landscape and determine whether there is a viable place for the project within that market.

-- Financial assessment: The feasibility study will examine the economic costs related to the project, including equipment or other resources, man-hours, the proposed benefits of the project, the break-even schedule for the project, the financial risks associated with the proposal, and—very important—the potential financial impact of the project’s failure.
+- Financial assessment: The feasibility study will examine the economic costs related to the project, including equipment or other resources, man-hours, the proposed benefits of the project, the break-even schedule, the financial risks, and — most importantly — the potential financial impact of the project’s failure.

 - Reassessment of results: A holistic look at the feasibility study with fresh eyes, particularly if any significant amount of time has passed since it was first undertaken, is essential.

-- Go/no-go decision: The final aspect of a feasibility study is the recommended course of action—in other words, whether the project should proceed or not.
+- Final decision: The final aspect of a feasibility study is the recommended course of action—in other words, whether the project should proceed or not.